Professor Ian Chubb was Chief Scientist for Australia from May 2011 to January 2016.

 Professor Deborah Schofield

-Deborah is Professor and Chair of Health Economics, Faculty of Pharmacy, Sydney Medical School, University of Sydney, Murdoch Children's Research Centre and Garvan Institute of Medical Research.
+Deborah is Professor and Chair of Health Economics, Faculty of Business and Economics, Macquarie University.
 Her career has spanned the Australian Government public service, academia and clinical practice and she has a national and international reputation for her work in economic modelling of the health system, health, and its impact on families and the economy.

 Dr Chris Hayes